 KTSW 89.9 is a student-run, noncommercial radio station at Texas State University in San Marcos, Texas.
 We have students of all majors working in a variety of departments that make KTSW a source of quality on-air and online content.

 Primarily, we spin college rock, serving an eclectic mix of garage and psych-rock, indie-synth-pop thrown in the mix.
 Our format relies on the music flourishing in our local scene.
 It’s the raw, deep tracks of albums and a bit rough around the edges.
 Our diverse love for music expands our selection.
 If you’re looking for the best in up-and-coming live music in San Marcos, check out one of our three monthly showcases held during the fall and spring semesters.
-More information on shows and concerts can be found on the events tab on our Facebook page.
+More information on shows and concerts can be found on the events page or on our Instagram.